American Citizen Services

 Japanese law requires all foreigners who marry in Japan to first prepare a sworn Affidavit of Competency to Marry, affirming they are legally free to marry, from their own country's embassy or consulate in Japan.

 - This is a notarial service.
 You will need to make an appointment.

 - If your partner is also an American, s/he must also complete a sworn Affidavit of Competency to Marry at the Embassy or consulate.
-Use this form (PDF 77KB) in cases of two Americans marrying one another.
+Use this form (PDF 77KB) in the case of two Americans marrying one another.
 The form has two pages, one to be completed in English and the other to be used to translate the English page into Japanese.
 The consular officer will notarize only the English language document.